-Nexus S 4G on the receiving end of a new Android 4.0.4 update leakAlex Wagner - Deputy Managing Editor, News Desk
+Nexus S 4G on the receiving end of a new Android 4.0.4 update leakAlex Wagner - Editorial Director of News and Content

 Google began pushing Android 4.0.4 updates to the Nexus S, Galaxy Nexus and XOOM Wi-Fi a few days ago, but unfortunately for the CDMA crowd, Sprint's Nexus S 4G and Verizon's Galaxy Nexus were left out of the fun.
 The good news is that owners of the former of those two devices no longer need to feel left out, as BriefMobile has posted a new leaked Android 4.0.4 update for the Nexus S 4G (the NS4G's second ICS leak) that features the build number IMM76D.
 The site claims that this the official update that's bound for the Nexus S 4G, and some folks that've already taken the plunge say that it brings with it much better WiMAX reception.